laurasierra17/horiseon-refactoring/README.md

 ## Description

 The goal of this project is to refactor a marketing agency's landing page codebase to follow accessibility standards -- so their site is optimized for search engines -- and logical and semantic structure.
-The website provides information of Horiseon Marketing Agency's marketing specialties and strategies as well as the benefits of partnership.
+The website provides information on Horiseon Marketing Agency's marketing specialties and strategies as well as the benefits of a partnership.

 ## The WHY